MPolaris/MPolaris/README.md

 - 👋 Hi, I’m @MPolaris
 - 👀 I’m interested in software and AI.
-- 🌱 I’m currently learning SNPE and Protubuf
+- 🌱 I’m currently learning machine learning.
-- 💞️ I’m looking to collaborate on CNN model conversion.
-- 📫 How to reach me None

 <!---
 MPolaris/MPolaris is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.